Avigad Vonshak

-Avigad Vonshak (Hebrew: אביגד וונשאק) is a Professor Emeritus at the French Associates Institute for Agriculture and Biotechnology of Drylands at the Jacob Blaustein Institutes for Desert Research at Ben-Gurion University of the Negev, Israel.
+Avigad Vonshak (Hebrew: אביגד וונשאק) is a professor emeritus at the French Associates Institute for Agriculture and Biotechnology of Drylands at the Jacob Blaustein Institutes for Desert Research at Ben-Gurion University of the Negev, Israel.

 Biography

 Vonshak was born in Germany in 1947 and immigrated to Israel with his parents in 1948.
-He received his Ph.D from Ben-Gurion University in 1980 and did his post-doctoral studies in the Plant Research Laboratory in Michigan State University.
-Upon his return to Israel he has joint the faculty of the Jacob Blaustein Institutes for Desert Research (BIDR) at Ben-Gurion University of the Negev as a member of the Algal Biotechnology lab.
+He received his PhD from Ben-Gurion University in 1980 and did his post-doctoral studies in the Plant Research Laboratory in Michigan State University.
+Upon his return to Israel he has joined the faculty of the Jacob Blaustein Institutes for Desert Research (BIDR) at Ben-Gurion University of the Negev as a member of the Algal Biotechnology lab.

 In 1997 he was asked to establish the graduate school for Desert Studies.
 As such he served as the first director of the Albert Katz international school for Desert Studies (AKIS) (1998- 2003).
 He was nominated to be the director of the Jacob Blaustein Institutes for Desert Research BIDR (2002 -2010).
 At that time the BIDR was restructured to its current form, consisting of three research institutes, dealing with Agriculture and Biotechnology, Water research and Dryland Environment, with AKIS serving as the teaching arm of the BIDR.

 He also had few other administrative roles in BGU including serving as the director of the Ben Gurion Research Institute for the Study of Israel and Zionism (2007–13) As well as Dean for international Academic affairs (2010–12).

 His research interests include the study of environmental stress in algae.
 The main goal of these studies is to try to understand the mechanisms involved in the adaptation of dense algal cultures to the extreme environment existing in many drylands.
 Prof. Vonshak is known internationally mainly for his contribution to the development of the biotechnology for mass culturing of the blue-green algae (cyanobacteria) Spirulina under large-scale conditions.
 The concept was developed as part of the approach that sustainable development of drylands requires the need to develop new innovative biotechnologies that will make use of the environmental condition of drylands and increase the water use efficiency as compared to conventional agriculture methodologies.

-Professor Vonshak served as President of the Asian Pacific Society for Applied Phycology.
+Professor Vonshak served as president of the Asian Pacific Society for Applied Phycology.
 He has been involved in many international training programs organized by UNEP, UNESCO and other international agencies.